adeira/universe/src/mrtnzlml-meta/docs/relay/directives.md

 # The @required field [1] may not have an \`action\` less severe than that of its @required parent [2].
 [1] should probably be \`action: THROW\`.
 ```

 This directive also affects generated Flow types (turns the properties into required ones).
+Also, there is a `requiredFieldLogger` environment config, see: https://github.com/facebook/relay/commit/0869fde6b08d7c199b0ceb0cb32091e35acee680

 ## @defer, @stream, @stream_connection